Corinne Olympios For ‘Bachelor In Paradise’ 2017: Nick Viall’s Ex Not Joining?

 Corinne previously told E!
 News that she might not be on Bachelor in Paradise 2017.
 It is too early to tell if she will join the cast but she said she has not received an offer yet.
 But there could still be one reason why she will not head to the Mexican paradise — besides not being interested — and that is because of her newfound romance.

 Olympios has faced recent rumors of her being engaged to someone even while she was dating Nick on The Bachelor.
-Sources revealed to Us Magazine that Corinne is actually engaged to a guy from Miami, who was her on-and-off fling before she joined the dating competition.
+Sources revealed to Us Weekly that Corinne is actually engaged to a guy from Miami, who was her on-and-off fling before she joined the dating competition.

 Kweeeeeen????
 Snapchat•Colympios ????????????